and it also contains the following two INSTEON modules:

 Taking advantage of this Indigo Starter Kit (Lite Version) saves you $25 versus purchasing the Indigo software and associated modules a la carte.
 This kit matches the Indigo Starter Kit (Pro Version) for the modules it contains.
 However, it is anchored by the Lite Version of Indigo instead of Indigo Pro.

-When you exceed the 20 module limit that Indigo Lite supports or decide you want to add modules like Thermostats, Sprinklers , etc., then you can easily upgrade your Indigo Lite for Indigo Pro for $89.95.
+When you exceed the 20 module limit that Indigo Lite supports or decide you want to add modules like Thermostats, Sprinklers , etc., then you can easily upgrade your Indigo Lite for Indigo Pro.
 You won’t have to re-install the software.
-You will just get a new Registration Code that will unlock all the Indigo Pro features and functions on your already installed Indigo.
+After paying for the Lite to Pro upgrade, you will just get a new Registration Code that will unlock all the Indigo Pro features and functions on your already installed Indigo.
 Use this Product Comparison Chart for further detail on the Lite versus Pro versions.
 You may discover that you want to go directly to the Indigo Starter Kit (Pro Version) right now!

 . . .
 3 . . .
 2 . . .1!

 Here’s the kit you need to launch yourself into the Indigo/INSTEON home automation world.
 Indigo was the first Mac based home automation software program for OS X and it was the first home automation program on any platform to provide full featured communications with the INSTEON protocol.Indigo now also supports the more advanced INSTEON PowerLinc Modem USB (Dual Band).

 And . . .
 Indigo was also the first home automation program to offer a free native iPhone / iPod touch App called Indigo Touch which means you can control your home no matter where you are.
 Read all about it on this Perceptive Automation page.
 You will be amazed at how seamlessly the App works with Indigo.